Australia Travel Planning - Part 1: Deciding What to See and Do

 After reviewing different options for arrival and departure cities for my trip, I decided to arrive in Perth and depart from Brisbane.

-Travel for my stay will have me arrive in Perth, fly to Melbourne, train to Sydney, fly to Cairns, and bus down the Queensland coast to Brisbane.
-I will use public transportation as much as possible and therefore travel days between places must be factored into the itinerary.
+Travel for my stay had me arriving in Perth, flying to Melbourne, taking the train to Sydney, flying to Cairns, and bussing down the Queensland coast to Brisbane.
+I used public transportation as much as possible and therefore travel days between places were factored into the itinerary.

 This concludes the first phase of planning a trip to Australia.
 By considering options of what to see, when to visit and how long to stay, you can create a memorable and enjoyable visit to this beautiful country.